FAIRmat-NFDI/pynxtools/docs/learn/multi-format-reader.md

             self.config_file, create_link_dict=False
         )
 ```
-Next up, we can make us of the config file, which is a JSON file that tells the reader which input data to use to populate the template.
+Next up, we can make use of the config file, which is a JSON file that tells the reader which input data to use to populate the template.
 Essentially, the config file should contain all keys that are present in the NXDL.
 A subset of a typical config file may look like this:
 ```json
 {
   "/ENTRY/title": "@attrs:metadata/title",